gwastro/pycbc/docs/ahope/matched_filter.rst

 When using the setup_matchedfltr_dax_generated sub-module the following additional options apply in the [ahope-matchedfilter] section:

+* matchedfilter-link-to-tmpltbank - OPTIONAL.
+If this is given ahope will attempt to ensure a one-to-one correspondence between template banks and matched-filter outputs.
+This may not work in all cases and should be considered an option to be used for comparing with ihope output.
+* matchedfilter-compatibility-mode - OPTIONAL.
+If this is given ahope will tile the matched-filter jobs in the same way as inspiral_hipe used to.
+This requires the link option above and that the template bank and matched-filtering jobs are reading the same amount of data in each job.
 * analysis-length = LENGTH_IN_SECONDS (*NOT* used for lalapps_inspiral) - REQUIRED.
 The amount of time in seconds that will be matched-filtered.
 Note that triggers may not be produced for the entire span of time.

 $$$$$$$$$$$$$$$